wizzie-io/wizzie-io.github.io/pages/wdp/1.0.X/wizz-in/workflow_package.md

 This section shows the [Workflow Package](./wdp_1.0.X_workflow_package.html) Management.
 It allows to download, upload and delete the Workflow Packages by organization.

-At bottom of organization main page, we can see this:
+At the bottom of the organization main page, we can see this section:

 {% include image.html file="./wizz-in/wizz-in-workflow-management.png" url="./images/wizz-in/wizz-in-workflow-management.png" alt="" caption="Wizz-In Workflow Package management" %}